Hydragun vs. Theragun vs. Hyperice (Hypervolt)

 In comparison, the Hypervolt and Hydragun (costing half the Theragun) are still powerful enough for athletes, yet gentle enough for people suffering from chronic back pain, sciatica, and other back injuries.

-Through our research and trial, the best value massage gun for back pain and sciatica is the Hydragun, costing $299, with 6 speed settings, a quiet operation, a long-lasting battery, and the best carrying case you can find.
+Through our research and trial, the best value massage gun for back pain and sciatica is the Hydragun, with 6 speed settings, a quiet operation, a long-lasting battery, and the best carrying case you can find.

 It’s a massage gun that fits in the palm of your hand, has enough power to get the job done, and doesn’t break the bank.